We're not blowing hot air.

-Oxygen Plus (O+) helps people who suffer from fatigue and tiredness caused by low-blood-oxygen-levels, as well as healthy individuals who work and play hard.
-Three or four breaths of O+ oxygen help restore your body’s oxygen levels to normal, healthy levels, elevating your energy and enhancing cognitive performance1,2 at home, work and play.
+Three or four breaths of Oxygen Plus (O+) oxygen help restore your body’s oxygen levels to normal, healthy levels, elevating your energy and enhancing cognitive performance1,2 at home, work and play.

 AUTOMany American cities suffer from poor air quality.
 There are also many international cities where air quality is compromised.
 Air pollution is often identified by the visibility of 'brown' air, however, harmful levels of pollutants can be present even in clear conditions.
 Each breath of O+ oxygen diminishes a user's exposure to air pollution.
 Find out the Air Quality Index (AQI) in any U.S. city here: www.airnow.gov.

 TRAVELBusiness and other travelers are often tired, worn out and physically weak from coping with growing airport security measures, increased flight delays, bad food, layovers and sometimes excess consumption of alcohol or caffeine products.
 At cruising altitude, airline cabins have lower-than-normal air pressure and oxygen levels5 - with blood oxygen saturation up to 10% lower than normal4.